I want to make sure that the fish I put in my tank will not attack each other so I did some homework and came up with a guide to compatible fish.

 Will Tropical Fish Fins Grow Back?

 Fins on tropical fish will grow back eventually if another fish is nipping at them.
 It may be the fish has “fin rot” due to poor water quality.
 In that case, you have to make sure the water is clean and treat the fish with medication.
+If you’re having issues with your water quality try some of this Poly-Bio-Marine in your filter.

 How long does it take?